Can art can be both beautiful (attractive and interesting to the eye) and informational (it can show some kind of information)?

 And here's a close up so you can see some of the detail:

 There's space at the bottom of our personalised mandala designs for a line of text.
-It's printed in a small, simple, readable font and it means you can add an extra little personal touch if you're giving one of these prints as a gift.
+It's printed in a small, simple, readable font, which means you can add an extra little personal touch if you're giving one of these prints as a gift.
 Or you can choose not to use it at all.

 In this design we've added the day of the week (Monday, Tuesday, Wednesday...I'm sure you can guess the rest!) to the day, month and year of the date to give a four-ringed mandala.
 Counting the different coloured spokes in the central ring gives the day (Monday = 1, Sunday = 7).